 International Studies students are widely recognized for academic talent and vigor.
 As well as embodying excellence, our students earn a broad, forward-thinking education while undertaking a demanding curriculum.

-Our students can choose from ten major specializations, or nine minors.
-The program also offers a separate major and minor in Globalization Studies, and a minor in Human Rights.
+Our students can choose from eleven major specializations, or ten minors.
+The program also offers separate minors in Human Rights, Information Security, and Peace Studies.
 International Studies majors are required to undertake training and develop language proficiency beyond the university minimum of all Arts and Sciences undergraduates.

 To schedule an appointment with an academic advisor, please call 614 292-9657.

 For study abroad opportunities visit the Office of International Affairs.

 College of the Arts and Sciences

 The Undergraduate International Experience Grants are available to any College of Arts and Sciences major.
 Preference for these grants will be given to students who demonstrate financial need as determined by Pell Grant eligibility.
 Scholarships will be awarded up to $1,000 each (total amount available $40,000).